wri/retrieveR/README.md

 removing                     identify
 ```

 At this stage, you can add words that you find relevant to your query.
-It is important to note that adding words to your query at this point is preferred.
-It is easier to draw a plane in 300 dimensional space with 6 points than it is with 2 or 1.

-After finalizing a query, the function returns all paragraphs ranked by their cosine similarity.
+After finalizing a query, paragraphs are ranked by their cosine similarity.
 The final step is to determine the cutoff threshold for inclusion.
 This varies widely between queries - broad queries have a lower threshold than narrow queries - and thus requires user input.

 To do this, the algorithm begins with a high threshold (only retaining very similar paragraphs).
 The user is presented with the two paragraphs that are just barely not retained, and then prompted to determine whether they are relevant.
 If they are, the threshold is lowered and the process is repeated until no relevant paragraphs are missed.

-Finally, `interactive_report` makes use of `rmarkdown` and `ggplot2` to create a heatmap of topic density by document and a report listing each relevant paragraph sorted by document and labelled with its page number.
+Finally, `create_report` makes use of `rmarkdown` and `ggplot2` to create a heatmap of topic density by document and a report listing each relevant paragraph sorted by document and labelled with its page number.

 ## Examples